-If you’re a woman (especially if you’re a mom), it’s easy to let your hobbies and interests go in favor of your family.
-Let’s explore a master list of hobbies for women with over 120 hobby ideas to help you get out of your comfort zone in a good way.
+Hobbies are for everyone but if you’re a woman (especially if you’re a mom), it’s easy to let your hobbies and interests go in favor of your family’s needs.
+Let’s explore a master list of hobbies, made with women in mind, to help you get out of your comfort zone in a good way.

 Why Start A New Hobby?